xtdb/xtdb/docs/phase_2.md

 #### Authorisation on Read

-Related to provenance, different data types, and different entities, might have restrictions on who can see them.
+Related to provenance.
+Different data types and different entities might have restrictions on who can see them.
 Sometimes one might be allowed to join on the data but not read it, sometimes it might be filtered away totally from the user.
 As this is a per-user filter, it